Health Care in Canada needs to see a pharmacist.

 Most opioid overdoses involve street drugs, but it is not uncommon for dependency problems to begin with opioid prescriptions, many of which are unnecessary or inappropriate.
 This issue has received much attention in recent years, but change has been slow.
 Pharmacists are still seeing prescriptions for high initial doses or durations of opioid therapy and are often the first health care providers to see signs of dependency in patients.,

-As we approach the 2019 election, pharmacists are asking all political parties to commit to improving the safe and effective use of prescription opioids by expanding prescription opioid monitoring programs and supporting provinces and territories to ensure they have the best tools and technologies for this task.
+Pharmacists are asking government to commit to improving the safe and effective use of prescription opioids by expanding prescription opioid monitoring programs and supporting provinces and territories to ensure they have the best tools and technologies for this task.

 Pharmacists are a valuable resource in this effort.
 A simple regulation change at the federal level could enable pharmacists to assess initial and ongoing opioid prescriptions to make sure they are appropriate for their patients.
 If necessary, pharmacists could then make changes to minimize the risk of harm to patients by reducing the dosage or duration of opioid therapy and switching patients to alternative therapies, where appropriate.
 This regulation change would also add pharmacists to the team of health care providers authorized to manage opioid tapering and dependency treatment, thus increasing capacity and patient access to these essential services.

-We are calling on all federal political parties to support a comprehensive program to minimize the harms associated with prescription opioid use with a focus on three priority areas:
+We are calling on governments to support a comprehensive program to minimize the harms associated with prescription opioid use with a focus on three priority areas:

 - Improved monitoring to intercept inappropriate opioid prescribing